Mr NIKOLAY - Raising Funds for the Ukraine Crisis

 We wish Serhiy a speedy recovery, we admire his strength of spirit!'

 Ivankiv is located in northern Ukraine, near Chernobyl and close to the Belarus border.
 Now that Serhiy has left hospital, he wishes to regain his independence, financially supporting himself and his Mum.
 I have a portfolio of Serhiy's work that I am selling on his behalf; all proceeds from the sale of his remarkable paintings, made with his left hand, will be handed directly to Serhiy on my future visits to Ivankiv.
-Picture below - one of Serhiy's paintings:
+Pictured below - one of Serhiy's paintings:

-SOME OF OUR EARLY PROJECTS ... ... ...
+A BRIEF LOOK AT SOME OF OUR EARLY PROJECTS ... ... ...

 1 ...
 KELETI INTERNATIONAL RAILWAY STATION, BUDAPEST